BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Animations.md

 ## Animation weights

 Starting with Babylon.js 3.2, you can start animations with a specific weight.
-This means that you can use this API to rung multiple animations simultaneously on the same target.
+This means that you can use this API to run multiple animations simultaneously on the same target.
 The final value will be a mix of all animations weighted based on their weight value.

 To start an animation with a weight, you can use the new `scene.beginWeightedAnimation` API: